jakeleyhr/GetVISTA/README.md

 Fruit fly -----------> drosophila_melanogaster
 large flying fox ----> pteropus_vampyrus
 ```
 If you mispell a name, the module returns the closest matches to the query.
-For example, if I mispelled whale as while:
+For example, if 'whale' is mispelled as 'while':
 ```
 $ enspecies -cn while